 - Don’t…over-specialise.
-You want to establish your niche, of course, but what you don’t want to do is specialise too much or your risk being too niche.
-This unnecessarily restricts your topics to the degree that you’re not going to get the kind of following you to need to succeed.
+You want to establish your niche, of course, but what you don’t want to do is specialise too much, or your risk being too niche.
+This unnecessarily restricts your topics that you’re not going to get the kind of following you need to succeed.
 Creating your own niche is tough, so it’s best left alone.

 Add To Your Makeup Skills With OCA Short Courses Online